1955 State of Vietnam referendum: Reaction and aftermath

-Reaction to Diem's victory among the American press varied with geographic location.
-Newspapers in the Midwest hailed Diem's win as a triumph for democracy and extolled the new president as a champion of democracy.
-However, The New York Times said that the extreme margin of victory made "Diem's administrative control look more pervasive than is thought to be the case by a number of observers here."
+Reaction to Diệm's victory among the American press varied with geographic location.
+Newspapers in the Midwest hailed Diệm's win as a triumph for democracy and extolled the new president as a champion of democracy.
+However, The New York Times said that the extreme margin of victory made "Diệm's administrative control look more pervasive than is thought to be the case by a number of observers here."
 However, the paper also obligingly claimed the poll a "sound democratic procedure" and a "public tribute to a strong-willed leader".
-Reader's Digest called it an "overwhelming endorsement" and dubbed Diem a "beacon of light, showing the way to free people".
+Reader's Digest called it an "overwhelming endorsement" and dubbed Diệm a "beacon of light, showing the way to free people".

-Diem's victory was seen as a blow to French stature in Vietnam, as the former colonial power had helped to set up Bảo Đại's State of Vietnam in 1949.
-They consistently opposed Diem and his policies, and unsuccessfully tried to impede him.
-The U.S. media regarded Diem's victory as a signal that the United States would be the only Western power in South Vietnam.
-Some felt that this would enable Diem to rule effectively without French hindrance, while others felt that this would leave too much of a burden on the American government.
+Diệm's victory was seen as a blow to French stature in Vietnam, as the former colonial power had helped to set up Bảo Đại's State of Vietnam in 1949.
+They consistently opposed Diệm and his policies, and unsuccessfully tried to impede him.
+The U.S. media regarded Diệm's victory as a signal that the United States would be the only Western power in South Vietnam.
+Some felt that this would enable Diệm to rule effectively without French hindrance, while others felt that this would leave too much of a burden on the American government.
 The French media and diplomatic corps viewed the result as a humiliation.
-Before the poll, French officials had privately predicted Diem would dissolve the French High Command and use any victory as justification for scrapping the national reunification elections.
+Before the poll, French officials had privately predicted Diệm would dissolve the French High Command and use any victory as justification for scrapping the national reunification elections.
 The French media viewed the poll as undemocratic and a plot by the Americans to sabotage any prospect of national reunification, but France recognised the Republic of Vietnam soon after.

-Diem severed economic relations with France on 9 December 1955, and withdrew from the French Union shortly afterwards.
-Neither the Soviet Union nor the People's Republic of China overtly objected to Diem's actions in creating a new state in the southern half of Vietnam.
-Nevertheless, by the time of Diem's deposal and assassination in 1963, France bought 46.3% of South Vietnam's exports and accounted for most of the foreign investment in the country.
+Diệm severed economic relations with France on 9 December 1955, and withdrew from the French Union shortly afterwards.
+Neither the Soviet Union nor the People's Republic of China overtly objected to Diệm's actions in creating a new state in the southern half of Vietnam.
+Nevertheless, by the time of Diệm's deposal and assassination in 1963, France bought 46.3% of South Vietnam's exports and accounted for most of the foreign investment in the country.
 French cultural influences and the language remained prevalent.

-In January 1956, with no legislature and constitution in place, Diem used his absolute power to dissolve the Revolutionary Council by launching police raids on the members, forcing those from the Cao Đài and Hòa Hảo who had rallied to his side to go on the run.
+In January 1956, with no legislature and constitution in place, Diệm used his absolute power to dissolve the Revolutionary Council by launching police raids on the members, forcing those from the Cao Đài and Hòa Hảo who had rallied to his side to go on the run.
 As a result, they turned against him.